Rafi Menco: Hapoel Holon (2021–2022)

+Maccabi Tel Aviv (2022–present)

+On 28 June 2022, Menco signed with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+He won the 2022–23 and 2023–24 Israeli Basketball Premier League with Maccabi.

 National team career

 Menco is a member of the Israeli national basketball team.
-On November 24, 2017, he made his first appearance for the senior team at the 2019 FIBA Basketball World Cup qualification match against Estonia.
+On 24 November 2017, he made his first appearance for the senior team at the 2019 FIBA Basketball World Cup qualification match against Estonia.

 Menco was also a member of the U-16, U-18 and U-20 Israeli national teams.